Toronto is a vibrant city, and the choices are endless but not entirely free.

-If you're willing to spend a lot of cash, check out a live game or take a family of four to a new release at the local theatre.
+If you're willing to spend a lot of cash, check out a live game or take your family to a new release at the local theatre.
 Of course, the majority of us can't afford opening night at the theatre or even a trip to Canada's Wonderland for the family.

 Don't fret too much about money; it is possible to enjoy time out with the kids in Toronto without spending a fortune.

 In fact, there are tons of things to do that cost less than a Starbucks coffee.
-Here are just twenty things to do around Toronto that are either low-cost or free.
+Here are twenty things to do around Toronto that are either low cost or free.

 This is a kid-safe (and dog-friendly) place for children of all ages.
 They'll love the different habitats for flowers and plants from all over the world, including Australia and the Mediterranean.
 Best of all, there's a playground and sand play area for when you need a break from walking.

-While the train tour may cost you, it doesn't cost anything to come enjoy the tranquility of nature, hike the many trails around the park or have a picnic next to Grenadier Pond.
+While the train tour may cost you, it doesn't cost anything to come enjoy the tranquility of nature, hike the many trails around the park, or have a picnic next to Grenadier Pond.
 There are plenty of play areas for the little ones and tennis courts for the over-competitive.
-There's even a small zoo where you can see all manner of domestic and exotic animals.
+There's even a small zoo where you can see domestic and exotic animals.

 3. Go on a family bike ride at one of the area parks.

-You'll have to schedule your visit in advance by submitting an online booking form, but this is a great place for kids with an interest in police and law enforcement to see some of the history of the city's police force.
+You'll have to schedule your visit in advance by calling or emailing the museum, but this is a great place for kids with an interest in police and law enforcement to see some of the history of the city's police force.
 Kids can check out the old paddywagon or study their fingerprints.

 5. Have a BBQ on an outdoor grill.

 Spice up an evening by packing your dinner up with some games in tow, for a fun family get together.
 Two of our favourite places are Cherry Park, so you can have dinner beachside, or Earl Bales Park.